International Students

 Japanese

-University of Findlay’s Japanese program prepares students to communicate effectively in Japanese while gaining a deep understanding of the culture, society, and global impact of Japan.
+University of Findlay’s Japanese program prepares students to communicate effectively in Japanese.

 About the Program